 Who will lead the Bold Vision process?

 The City will retain a consulting team to lead the Ideas Competition and the creation of the Bold Vision.
-The consultant team will be selected by the City over the spring and summer of 2020, in order to launch the process in the fall.
-If you work are a company that is leading this work please review the expression of interest, which will be posted here.
+If you are a company that is interested in leading this work please stay tuned for the expression of interest, which will be posted here.